 102.10 Delivery of Bid.
 Unless otherwise indicated in the Proposal, all Bids must be submitted using the electronic Bid submission software specified in the Proposal.
-The Department will accept Bids until the time and date designated in the Notice to Bidders.
-The Department will return Bids received after the designated time to the Bidders unopened.
-The Department will return all Bids not prepared and submitted in accordance with the Proposal.
+The Department will accept Bids until the time and date designated in the Proposal.
+The Department will reject Bids received late and will reject all Bids not prepared and submitted in accordance with the Proposal.

-102.13 Public Opening of Bids.
-The Department will publicly open Bids at the time and place indicated in the notice to Contractors.
-The Department will announce the total Bid amount for each Bid.
-Bidders or their authorized agent and other interested persons are invited to the opening.
-The Department may postpone the receipt of Bid time or the opening of Bids time.
-If the Department changes the hour or the date of the receipt of Bids or the opening of Bids, it will issue an addendum or public notice to notify prospective Bidders.
+102.13 Opening of Bids.
+The Department will open Bids after the time and date designated in the Proposal.
+The Department will publish the total Bid amount for each Bid.
+The Department may postpone the deadline for the receipt of Bids .
+If the Department changes the hour or the date of the deadline for receipt of Bids, it will issue an addendum or public notice to notify prospective Bidders.

-102.16 Certificate of Compliance with Affirmative Action Programs.
-Before any Contract is awarded, the Department will require the Bidder to furnish a valid Certificate of Compliance with Affirmative Action Programs, issued by the State EEO Coordinator.

 103.02 Award of Contract.
 The Department will award a Contract or reject Bids within 10 days after Bid opening.
-The Department will mail a letter to the address on the Bid notifying the successful Bidder of Bid acceptance and Contract award.
+The Department will notify the successful Bidder of Bid acceptance and Contract award.
 The Department will award to the lowest competent and responsible bidder.
-The Department will not award a Contract until it completes an investigation of the apparent low Bidder.
-If the Department’s estimate for the cost of the improvement is not confidential, the Department will not award a Contract for an amount greater than 5 percent more than the Department’s estimate.
-If the Department’s estimate is confidential, the Department may award the Contract according to ORC 5525.15.
+The Department will not award a Contract until it completes an investigation of the apparent low Bidder and its Bid.

 103.06 Execution of Contract.
-Sign and return the Contract, along with the certificate of compliance, Contract Bonds, and other required Contract Documents, within 10 days after notice of award.
+Sign and return the Contract, along with the Contract Bonds, and other required Contract Documents, within 10 days after notice of award.
 The State does not consider a proposal binding until the Director signs the Contract.
 If the Director does not sign the Contract within 20 days after receiving the successful Bidder’s signed Contract, certificates, Contract Bonds, and other Contract Documents, the successful Bidder may withdraw the Bid without prejudice.

 105.05 Cooperation by Contractor.
-The Department will supply the Contractor with two sets of the Contract Documents, except for the standard construction drawings, which will only be supplied if requested.
-The Department will provide only one copy of these Specifications.
+The Department will supply the Contractor with electronic files containing the Contract Documents, except for the standard construction drawings, which will only be supplied if requested.
 Provide the constant attention necessary to progress the Work according to the Contract Documents.
 Cooperate with the Engineer, inspectors, and all other Contractors on or adjacent to the Project.